X-Max Fender Flare Instructions

-1. Remove stock fender flares (10mm wrench), brackets, and rubber fender liners entirely, and wipe the fender areas on the body of the Jeep clean with a rag
+1. Remove stock fender flares (10mm wrench), brackets, and rubber fender liners entirely, and wipe the fender areas on the body of the Jeep clean with a rag.

 2. Hold the X-Max Fender Flare in place on the body—having two people for this portion is very helpful.
-If you do not have someone who can assist you, a few strips of masking tape should do the trick. …on the Jeep, not the buddy.
+If you do not have someone who can assist you, a few strips of masking tape may do the trick.

 4. Using the marks made in the previous step, drill 3/8” holes at each mark.
 We recommend using a step-up drill bit.
 If you don’t have one, drill small pilot holes first, then use the 3/8” drill bit.

-8. With the front fender flare on, use your right-angle pick or permanent marker to mark where the underside of the flare reaches on the body.
+8. With the front fender flare on, use your right-angle pick or permanent marker to mark where the underside of the flare brushes/contacts the body.
 Take the flare off again.

-11. At the top of the wheel well is a long metal tab that used to hold the rubber fender liner in place.
+11. At the top of the front wheel wells is a long metal tab that used to hold the rubber fender liner in place.
 Remove this tab by either cutting it off or grinding the rivet off and then pulling the tab off of the vehicle.